Integrating Hull multicultural community through local culture, art, tradition and heritage.

 Theatre grows strong in Hull.
 We have two main theatres – Hull New Theatre and Hull Truck Theatre, but our city has also many creative young theatre companies like: Middle Child Theatre, The Roaring Girls, the Herd Theatre or Silent Uproar.
 Although, the lockdown did not allow us to go and see the live performance, we watched two amazing productions: Us Against Whatever and Pattie Breadcake: Into the Pantoverse by Middle Child and Prince Charming’s Christmas Cracker by Hull Truck Theatre.
 We also had a ZOOM meeting with Ruby Thompson and Sam Caseley about their new production.

 Hull has not only an amazing accent but also unique vocabulary.
 Today we learnt some new words, practised ‘ull pronunciation and had lots of fun.

-To gain more knowledge about Hull’s culture, history and heritage, we have planned several city trips.
+To gain more knowledge about Hull’s culture, history and heritage, we have planned several local trips.

 hull truck theatre

 Unfortunately, the national lockdown 2 and 3 did not allow us to visit Hull Truck Theatre and watch the live performance.
 However, we took a virtual tour around the building, learnt how and where to book the tickets and most importantly, watch the Christmas pantomime Prince Charming’s Christmas Cracker.
 The production inspired us to speak about personality traits and write our favourite character’s description.
 What a great way to learn English!